BharatJethani2024/POWER-BI-Project/README.md

 Enable automated monthly email reports to keep Bhavan informed about the company's performance without the need for manual data retrieval.
 By delivering a user-friendly Power BI solution, this project aims to empower Bhavan Patel with the tools necessary to make strategic decisions and drive sales growth for AtliQ Hardware.

+In this Project work done as below:

+✅ Data Analysis using SQL

+✅ Data Cleaning

+✅ PowerBI Dashboard

 Tool used: